 - Each parent or grandparent who, as a result of a service gap, denial or delay, were denied essential services and had a child removed from the home between Dec.
 12, 2007 and Nov.
 2, 2017.

 - Each parent or grandparent whose child was not removed from their home, but was denied services covered under Jordan’s Principle or received such services after an unreasonable delay or upon reconsideration ordered by the Tribunal.

-The parties involved in the case will determine the process to award compensation in the next few month.
-If you believe you are one of the children, parents or grandparents entitled to compensation, please check the Caring Society website on December 15, 2019 for further information.
+The parties involved in the case will determine the process to award compensation in the coming months.
+If you believe you are one of the children, parents or grandparents entitled to compensation, please check the Caring Society website for further information or follow us on social media (Twitter @CaringSociety, Facebook /CaringSociety, Instagram @spiritbearandfriends).
 We will do our best to keep you informed about the process and the compensation to which you may be entitled.